readium/readium-css/docs/CSS04-multicolumn_layout.md

 It is important to note the spec [has been republished as a Working Draft](https://www.w3.org/blog/CSS/2017/10/05/css-multi-column-layout-level-1-republished-as-a-working-draft/).
 It is very unlikely a level 2 spec will tackle those problems in the short term.

-From experience, I can also report there tends to be implementation-specific bugs with newer layout specs e.g. flexbox, grid, etc.
+From experience, we can also report there tends to be implementation-specific bugs with newer layout specs e.g. flexbox, grid, etc.

 ### Missing pieces